manuelseeger/odata2ts/README.md

 This was originally built for SAP C4C which provides an OData vocabulary for value lists ('code lists') for properties.

 Enable parsing of code lists with the ```--c4c``` option.
 The code lists are expected in JSON format in a subdirectory named codelists from the metadata file.

+## Acknowledgment

+The  [parser](src/lib/parser/) for OData metadata to JS was taken over from [elasticio/odata2openapi](https://github.com/elasticio/odata2openapi).

+Only minor details of the parser have been adapted.